joshpinto6/isomorphic-git/README.md

 The development setup is similar to that of a large web application.
 The main difference is the ridiculous amount of hacks involved in the tests.
-We use Facebook's [Jest](https://jestjs.io) for testing, which make doing TDD fast and fun, but we also used custom hacks so that the same tests will also run in the browser using [Jasmine](https://jasmine.github.io/) via [Karma](https://karma-runner.github.io).
+We use Facebook's [Jest](https://jestjs.io) for testing, which makes doing TDD fast and fun, but we also used custom hacks so that the same tests will also run in the browser using [Jasmine](https://jasmine.github.io/) via [Karma](https://karma-runner.github.io).
 We even have our own [mock server](https://github.com/isomorphic-git/git-http-mock-server) for serving